...Our workmanship is never noticed 😉

 Builders got tired of home-owners calling them back about deficiencies and having to try and get the taping company to fix its mistakes.
 That’s when the application of stipple ceilings or popcorn ceilings came to surface.
 They could now tape the seams, apply one coat of mud, and if they were good enough, they could skip the extra coats and even sometimes the sanding, and instead just spray the ceiling.

-Not only that, but because companies like Minto, Mattamy and Cardel homes understand how much people hate popcorn ceilings (YES, HATE!), they can charge a premium to deliver the home with flat ceilings.
+Not only that, but because companies like Minto, Mattamy and Cardel homes understand how much people hate popcorn ceilings (YES, HATE!), they can charge a premium to the Stipple removal and deliver the home with flat ceilings.
 We’ve seen the sticker price on this up-sell on a typical 2000 square foot home to be an extra $25,000.00

 The additional cost to them is less than $5000.
 So this is a big money maker for them, of course.